Valeri Nichushkin: Colorado Avalanche

 Nichushkin signed a one-year, $850k contract with the Colorado Avalanche on August 19, 2019.
 Nichushkin scored his first goal in two years on November 23.
 In his first season with the Avalanche, generally perceived to be a successful one, Nichushkin especially received high praise from many hockey analytics proponents for his high rankings in many metrics, especially defensive metrics.
 Nichushkin finished the 2019–20 season with 13 goals and 27 points while leading all forwards in the NHL in defensive goals above replacement.
 Such strong defensive play helped Nichushkin to receive votes for the Frank J. Selke Trophy, the award given to the best defensive forward in the NHL, finishing eighth in voting.

 On October 10, 2020, the Avalanche re-signed Nichushkin, who was a restricted free agent, to a two-year, $5 million contract extension.

-In his third season with Avalanche, Nichushkin elevated in a top-six forward role, scored a career-best 52 points in 62 games, adding 15 points in 20 playoff games.
+In his third season with the Avalanche, Nichushkin was elevated to a top-six forward role, scoring a career-best 52 points in 62 games and adding 15 points in 20 playoff games.
 He placed third on the team with nine playoff goals to help the Avalanche claim their first Stanley Cup in 21 years.
+During the 2022 Stanley Cup Final, his four goals tied Joe Sakic and Alex Tanguay (2001) for the Avalanche record of most in a championship series.